Montgomeryville Shoplifting Lawyers

 - Property valued at more than $2,000, or theft of a firearm.
 The courts can convict you of a felony and impose a prison term of up to seven years, along with up to $15,000 in fines, where the property value exceeded $2,000 or the item stolen was a firearm.

 Although the penalties for shoplifting can be severe, for certain first offenders, Pennsylvania’s accelerated rehabilitative disposition (ARD) program can provide an alternative to criminal conviction.
 For shoplifting charges, the ARD program typically requires that you satisfy a probationary period and make restitution, or repay the property owner for the cost of the stolen goods, plus potential fines and any court or attorneys’ costs.
+Contact our shoplifting attorney in Montgomeryville for legal guidance and assistance.
+We are here to protect your legal rights!

 Like all other criminal charges, an arrest for shoplifting should never be taken lightly.
 If you or a loved one have been arrested for shoplifting, you need an experienced shoplifting lawyer who you can trust to advocate on your behalf.
 Call our skilled team of Montgomeryville shoplifting lawyers at Rubin, Glickman, Steinberg & Gifford P.C. to schedule a free consultation to discuss your case via phone call or send us a confidential email.
 For your convenience, we have two offices that are located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.